-As part of our coveted guide Three Strategies to Make Your Game a Winner, we explain why the games industry’s most valuable writers are the ones who understand game design and production.
+As part of our coveted guide Three Strategies to Make Your Game a Winner, we explain why the game industry’s most valuable writers are the ones who understand game design and production.

-Few writing courses teach storytelling for an interactive medium, let alone game mechanics and the nature of collaborating within a development team.
-It’s hard for aspiring games writers to know where to start.
+Yet, few writing courses teach storytelling for an interactive medium, let alone game mechanics and the nature of collaborating within a development team.

 What do you wish writers knew about gameplay?